-89. In April 2005, after lengthy negotiations, the Tunisian government had signed an agreement permitting the International Committee of the Red Cross to visit prisons.
+89. In April 2005, after lengthy negotiations, the Tunisian Government had signed an agreement permitting the International Red Cross to visit prisons.
 These visits had begun in June.
 In December the Red Cross declared that the prison authorities had respected the agreement and had not placed obstacles in the way of the visits.

-90. On the other hand, the same possibility was not extended to Human Rights Watch, despite a verbal undertaking given in April 2005 by the Tunisian government.
-The government had also undertaken to prohibit prolonged periods of solitary confinement.
+90. On the other hand, the same possibility was not extended to Human Rights Watch, despite a verbal undertaking given in April 2005 by the Tunisian Government.
+The Government had also undertaken to prohibit prolonged periods of solitary confinement.